 - Funds sufficient to cover travel requirements to conduct proposed training should be budgeted in Part A: Consultation and Part B: Administration.
 These costs must be specific to the activities identified as determined by the location and duration of the training.
-The Annual Training Plan should only list out-of-state travel and training that is eligible for 100% federal funding and is subject to approval by the Director of the Office of Small Business Assistance.
-The total amount on this form must agree with the amount reported on the OSHA 110 Line 2. - Deviations from this plan involving out-of-state travel to courses and/or locations other than those proposed must be approved in writing by the Regional Administrator prior to the actual travel. - See Informal Training Requirements Memo, issued June 9, 2010, and 21(d) On-site Consultation Training Policy and FY 2011 One-time Only Monies issued November 29, 2010 for additional information on training requirements.
+The Annual Training Plan should list all training and travel that is eligible for 100% or 90% federal funding and is subject to approval by the Director of the Office of Small Business Assistance.
+The total amount of 100% Federal Costs on this form must agree with the amount reported on the OSHA 110 Line 2. - Deviations from this plan involving out-of-state travel to courses and/or locations other than those proposed must be approved in writing by the Regional Administrator prior to the actual travel. - See Informal Training Requirements Memo, issued June 9, 2010, 21(d) On-site Consultation Training Policy and FY 2011 One-time Only Monies issued November 29, 2010 for additional information on training requirements and Federal Reimbursement of Allowable Training and Travel Costs, issued April 2, 2014. - Travel for staff members attending the Annual On-site Consultation Training Conference should be included on this form.